HONK-Power/HONK-Power-website/README.md

 # HONK-Power-website
-A website for the "HONK Power" organization.
+A website for the "HONK Power" organization, still in development.
 Created by J0y.